 Answers to 10 Frequently Asked Questions

 Treatment for people with sexual behavior problems can and does work.
 There is hope and there is help!

 1. Is it true that people who sexually abuse children can change their behavior?

-There are treatment programs nationwide that help people change their abusive behaviors and learn how to live safe and healthy lives.
-In fact, contrary to popular belief, there is a growing body of scientific evidence that sexual offender treatment reduces the risk for future abusive behavior.
+There are treatment programs nationwide that help people change their abusive behaviors and learn how to live safe, healthy lives.
+In fact, contrary to popular belief, there is a growing body of scientific evidence that sexual specific treatment reduces the risk for future abusive behavior.
 And when interventions are offered to adolescents and youth with sexual behavior problems, the likelihood of further abusive behavior can be dramatically reduced, or even eliminated.

-2. What are the benefits of treatment to the offending or at-risk adult?
+2. What are the benefits of treatment to the person abusing or at-risk adult?

 - The burden of keeping the secret of this disturbing problem can be lifted.